Building a Better Future: How to Budget Money, Pay Off Debt, Build Credit, and Break the Low-Income Cycle

 Variable expenses are a lot harder to pin down than fixed ones.
 These costs change each month and need to be closely tracked.

-The most impactful example for many is the monthly grocery bill.
+The most impactful example for many is the monthly food bill, which includes groceries and restaurants.
 Some people go to the grocery store weekly, while others go less often.
+Some people may eat out often for a variety of reasons such as inability to cook or lack of access to kitchen facilities.

-The monthly grocery bill adds up over the course of the month.
+The monthly food bill adds up over the course of the month.
 The cost varies depending on the items that you need and what products are on sale.

 Entertainment is another form of variable expenses.
-This is money that some may spend at the movies or at restaurants.
+This is money that may get spent on streaming services, at the movies, or at restaurants.
+Take a look at those expenses and see if there are cuts you can make or lower-cost alternatives that you can substitute for a while.

 Transportation expenses outside of an auto payment are typically variable.
 The amount of gas you require depends on how often you are driving.